Fast and Provable Tensor Robust Principal Component Analysis via Scaled Gradient Descent: Main results

 \item \textbf{Constant linear rate of convergence.} The proposed ScaledGD algorithm (cf.~Algorithm \ref{alg:tensor_RPCA}) finds the ground truth tensor at a {\em constant} linear rate, which is independent of the condition number, from a carefully designed spectral initialization.
 Consequently, the proposed ScaledGD algorithm inherits the computational robustness against ill-conditioning as \cite{tong2021scaling}, even in the presence of gross outliers, as long as the thresholding operations are properly carried out.

 \item \textbf{Refined entrywise error guarantees.} Furthermore, when $\mu=O(1)$ and $r =O(1)$, the entrywise error bound \eqref{eq:entry_contraction}---which is smaller than the Frobenius error \eqref{eq:fro_contraction} by a factor of $\sqrt{\frac{1}{n_1n_2n_3}}$---suggests the errors are distributed in an evenly manner across the entries for incoherent and low-rank tensors.
+The same applies to the entrywise error bound of the sparse tensor \eqref{eq:sparse_contraction} which exhibits similar behavior as \eqref{eq:entry_contraction}.
 To the best of our knowledge, this is the first time such a refined entrywise error analysis is established for tensor RPCA. \end{itemize}